Setup with Locally Built Weaver Components

 Running

-Run a Fabric driver for network1
+Run a Fabric driver for network1 as follows:

 - Navigate to the

-folder. - Run the following:
+core/drivers/fabric-driverfolder. - Run the following:

 npm run dev

-as follows (do this only if you wish to test interoperation between the two Fabric networks network1
+Run a Fabric driver for network2 as follows (do this only if you wish to test interoperation between the two Fabric networks network1 and network2)

 - Navigate to the

-folder. - Run the following (replace
+core/drivers/fabric-driverfolder. - Run the following (replace

-clone folder):CONNECTION_PROFILE=<PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network2/peerOrganizations/org1.network2.com/connection-org1.json NETWORK_NAME=network2 RELAY_ENDPOINT=localhost:9083 DRIVER_ENDPOINT=localhost:9095 npm run dev
+<PATH-TO-WEAVER>with the absolute path of theweaver-dlt-interoperabilityclone folder):CONNECTION_PROFILE=<PATH-TO-WEAVER>/tests/network-setups/fabric/shared/network2/peerOrganizations/org1.network2.com/connection-org1.json NETWORK_NAME=network2 RELAY_ENDPOINT=localhost:9083 DRIVER_ENDPOINT=localhost:9095 npm run dev

-Notes |
+| Notes |

 The variables we specified earlier in the .env for network1 are now passed in the command line.
-Alternatively, you can make a copy of the fabric-driver folder with a different name and create a separate .env file within it that contains links to the connection profile, relay, and driver for network2 . |
+Alternatively, you can make a copy of the fabric-driver folder with a different name and create a separate .env file within it that contains links to the connection profile, relay, and driver for network2. |

 Fabric IIN Agent

 IIN Agent is a client of a member of a DLT network or security domain with special permissions to update security domain identities and configurations on the ledger via the network's interoperation module.
-The code for this lies in the core/identity-management/iin-agent
+The code for this lies in the core/identity-management/iin-agent folder.
+Navigate to the core/identity-management/iin-agent folder.

 Building